Multidrug-resistant tuberculosis: Epidemiology

 Cases of MDR tuberculosis have been reported in every country surveyed.
 MDR-TB most commonly develops in the course of TB treatment, and is most commonly due to doctors giving inappropriate treatment, or patients missing doses or failing to complete their treatment.
-Because MDR tuberculosis is an airborne pathogen, persons with active, pulmonary tuberculosis caused by a multidrug-resistant strain can transmit the disease if they are alive and coughing.
+Because MDR tuberculosis is an airborne pathogen, persons with active, pulmonary tuberculosis caused by a multidrug-resistant strain can transmit the disease through coughing.
 TB strains are often less fit and less transmissible, and outbreaks occur more readily in people with weakened immune systems (e.g., patients with HIV).
 Outbreaks among non-immunocompromised healthy people do occur, but are less common.

 As of 2013, 3.7% of new tuberculosis cases have MDR-TB.
 Levels are much higher in those previously treated for tuberculosis – about 20%.
 WHO estimates that there were about 0.5 million new MDR-TB cases in the world in 2011.
 About 60% of these cases occurred in Brazil, China, India, the Russian Federation and South Africa alone.
 In Moldova, the crumbling health system has led to the rise of MDR-TB.
 In 2013, the Mexico–United States border was noted to be "a very hot region for drug resistant TB", though the number of cases remained small.

 A study in Los Angeles, California, found that only 6% of cases of MDR-TB were clustered.
 Likewise, the appearance of high rates of MDR-TB in New York City in the early 1990s was associated with the explosion of AIDS in that area.
 In New York City, a report issued by city health authorities states that fully 80 percent of all MDR-TB cases could be traced back to prisons and homeless shelters.
 When patients have MDR-TB, they require longer periods of treatment.
 Several of the less powerful second-line drugs, which are required to treat MDR-TB, are also more toxic, with side effects such as nausea, abdominal pain, and even psychosis.
 The Partners in Health team had treated patients in Peru who were sick with strains that were resistant to ten and even twelve drugs.
 Most such patients require adjuvant surgery for any hope of a cure.